marcguebel/BlueBirdReborn/README.md

 ## Installation

-Follow these simple steps to install the Old Twitter Logo Restorer extension:
+follow these simple steps to install the Old Twitter Logo Restorer extension :

+### Install from chrome web store

+Extension is now available on [chrome web store](https://chrome.google.com/webstore/detail/blue-bird-reborn/odfkgmpgkcfdkpdpnofepbagjjgcalba)

+### Install from github

 1. Download the extension files from the [releases](https://github.com/marcguebel/BlueBirdReborn/releases) section of this repository.